 Tennis elbow, quarterback shoulder, and jumper's knee are forms of tendonitis, a painful

 but often preventable injury.

-Tendonitis is your body's way of telling you, "Enough!
-You're putting too much stress
+Tendonitis is your body's way of telling you that you're putting too much stress on

 Tendons are connective tissues that hold muscles to bones.
 When muscles contract,

 tendons react, causing bones to move.

 Too much stress on joints can tear and inflame tendons, says the American College

 of Rheumatology.
 The tissue will fix itself quickly if the damage is slight or happens